 What programs do you offer?

-We offer a variety of support groups, educational lectures, educational programs for teens and the workplace, and classes and workshops that support healthy living.
+We offer a variety of programs including; support groups, educational programs for teens, workplace navigation, summer camp for kids, lecture and round table series, and classes that support healthy living.

 How can I take advantage of your free programs?